Nexer8/SE3D/README.md

                             --output_dir <path_to_output_dir>
 ```

+***Note**: The preprocessing script is designed to work with the BraTS 2020 dataset.
+It can be easily adapted to work with KiTS19, Medical Decathlon's Lung, and other datasets.*

+#### ScanNet

+The volumes are extracted in two ways:

+- `scannet-isolated`: each point cloud gets filtered and only the points belonging to a particular object instance get extracted.
+- `scannet-crop`: each point cloud gets cropped to a bounding box around a particular object instance, possibly containing points pertaining to other objects.

+#### ShapeNet

+The dataset is used to generate two new datasets:

+- `shapenet-binary`: the dataset contains only isolated objects corresponding to two classes: `chair` and `table`.
+The dataset is used to evaluate the saliency methods on a binary classification task.
+- `shapenet-pairs`: the dataset contains pairs of adjoined objects corresponding to two classes: `airplane` and `bench`.
+The dataset is used to evaluate *mass concentration* of the saliency methods.

 ## Saliency Methods

-All saliency methods are implemented as Keras callbacks, and can be used with any Keras model for input data of any
-dimensionality.
-The methods are implemented in the `tf_saliency_methods` module.
+All saliency methods are implemented as in both Torch and Keras callbacks, and can be used with any PyTorch and Keras model for input data of any dimensionality.
+The methods are implemented in `torch_saliency_methods` and `tf_saliency_methods` modules.

 Available methods: